junlulocky/WordVecTest/README.md

 # Word Vector Test
 This repository contains my **toy** test on several pretrained word2vector models intuitively.
+A more detailed test can be found [here](https://github.com/piskvorky/word_embeddings).
 All the test commentary are in the code, the test code is well self-explained.
 I use the library [gensim](https://radimrehurek.com/gensim/)

+## Conclusion
+The google news does good on the similarity test, but it is not good for several intrinsic analogy test, such as past tense, superlative adjectives.

 ## Where to get a pretrained model